 But that's not all.
 Trieste offers so many things to do, from drinking hot chocolate in the footsteps of James Joyce to wandering around tourist-free canals.

-Top tip: visit Caffe Tommaseo for great coffee and an interesting glimpse into history.
+Top tip: visit Caffe Tommaseo for great coffee, a touch of Irish literature, and an interesting glimpse into Italian history.

 What many people miss is just how beautiful Umbria is, and she only lives next door.